Hawkins County DUI Bail Information

 - How it works: Instead of cash, you can use real property (land or a house) as collateral to secure your release.

-- Value Requirement: The property must typically be worth 150-200% of the bail amount to cover potential court costs and fees.
+- Value Requirement: The property must typically be worth 150-200% of the bail amount to adequately cover the risk to the court.

-- How it works: A Personal Recognizance (PR) bond allows you to be released from jail on your promise to appear in court.
-You don't have to pay any money.
+- How it works: With a Personal Recognizance (PR) bond, you are released from custody simply on your promise to appear in court.
+You don't have to pay any money or provide any collateral.

-- Eligibility: PR bonds are typically granted to individuals with strong ties to the community, a clean criminal record, and a low risk of fleeing.
-First-time DUI offenders may be eligible.
+- Eligibility: PR bonds are typically granted to individuals with strong ties to the community, a stable employment history, and no prior criminal record.
+First-time DUI offenders may be eligible, but it depends on the circumstances of the arrest.

 Timeline: How Long Until Release?